-Under the 9th medium-term business plan, "Run up to HANWA2030 -Challenge to the Unknown that Surpasses the Present-", the Company aims to rebuild a solid business foundation and achieve long-term growth by strengthening both profitability and financial strength.
+Under the 10th medium-term business plan, the Company aims to rebuild a solid business foundation and achieve long-term growth by strengthening both profitability and financial strength.
 In order to achieve this goal, we believe it is necessary to make decisions on management policies and business strategies accurately and promptly.
 Therefore, the Company has adopted a hybrid organizational design for our Board of Directors, which has both a management function to make decisions quickly and a monitoring function to ensure that the directors are executing their duties appropriately and precisely.
 In order to ensure the effectiveness of these functions, the Company believes that the main skills required of our Board of Directors are "corporate management," "sales/business strategy," "overseas experience," "finance/accounting," "legal/risk management," "human resources/labor affairs," and "IT/digital" and appoints the persons with each skill in a well-balanced manner.

-With regard to the size of the Board of Directors, since the introduction of the Executive Officer System in 2012, the number of Directors has decreased from twenty-one before the system was introduced to twelve as of June 24, 2022, with a reduction of nine Directors.
+With regard to the size of the Board of Directors, since the introduction of the Executive Officer System in 2012, the number of Directors has decreased from twenty-one before the system was introduced to twelve as of June 23, 2023, with a reduction of nine Directors.